uddina/Minecraft_Skin_Generator/README.md

 A: Enter the prompt, so how the Minecraft Skins should look like.

-B: Choose the Stable Diffusion Model, either 2 or xl (which is better).
+B: Choose the Stable Diffusion Model, either 2 or xl (xl is better).

 C: Enter the integer value for the Inference Steps, which is basically denoising the image so an higher value = better output but longer process.